auth0/docs/articles/saml/identity-providers/ssocircle.md

 Finally, upload the **SSOCircle CA Certificate** you saved in [step 1](#1-obtain-the-ssocircle-metadata) as the *X509 Signing Certificate*.

 You can leave the rest of the fields on the page blank.
-Click **Save** to persist your changes.
+Click **Save**.

 ![Auth0 Configure SSOCircle Connection Screen](/media/articles/saml/identity-providers/ssocircle/configure-ssocircle-connection.png)

 At this point, you will see a pop-up window that presents you with two options.
 If you are an administrator with the necessary privileges for configuring the integration, click **Continue**.
-If not, forward the link indicated to the person who will be completed this process.
+If not, forward the link indicated to the person who will be completing this process.

 ![Prompt if Administrator](/media/articles/saml/identity-providers/ssocircle/is-admin.png)